 AMT Futures, the Group's commodities and financial futures brokerage, does not take positions in derivatives as all trading is on a back-to-back basis.
-Clients are allowed to trade only on a fully margined basis, which substantially reduces, but does not fully eliminate, credit risk.
+During the year, clients were allowed to trade only on a fully margined basis, which substantially reduced credit risk.

 Exposures to metal price movements are restricted by the imposition of trading position limits for relevant members of the Group.
 Where appropriate, LME forward contracts are used to offset the metal price exposure inherent in physical metal contracts.
 LME forward contracts are also traded by AMT, the Group's LME ring dealing member, again within trading position limits.
 Operations are required to report, at pre-determined intervals, their actual positions against the limits delegated.

 The risk that adequate funding is not available for the Group to meet its commitments associated with financial instruments is liquidity risk.
 The Group plans its future business in conjunction with its available borrowing facilities to avoid liquidity problems, and maintains relationships with lenders to ensure that facility levels, including facilities for the derivatives noted above, are adequate and can be adjusted to address any changes in the Group's requirements.
 Cash is placed on deposit only with approved banks.
 There is a credit risk associated with balances held with banks, which is mitigated by holding them with highly rated financial institutions.
+The Board takes liquidity risk very seriously and considers it one of the most important risks for the Group to address satisfactorily.
+Substantial volatility in the Nickel market during Q1 led to large liquidity movements and demonstrated the importance of appropriately managing liquidity.
+The Board considers it necessary to maintain significant cash balances or alternative sources of available liquidity, such as undrawn facilities, or a combination of both, in order to satisfactorily address liquidity requirements associated with rapid movements in metal prices.